mksddn/WP-MksDdn-Postman-Collection/mksddn-postman-collection/readme.txt

 = Does it require ACF? =
 No. It supports ACF fields if present for pages and posts, but it does not require ACF to work.

+= Is there a WP-CLI command? =
+Yes.
+Use:
+`wp mksddn-postman export --file=postman_collection.json` or print to stdout:
+`wp mksddn-postman export --pages=home,about`

 == Screenshots ==
 1. Admin screen with page selection and download button.